- November 25, 2025

 About

-A.I.L.A is a single player shooter game with a horror theme.
+A.I.L.A is a single player survival shooter game with horror, thriller, medieval, historical and others themes.
 It was developed by Pulsatrix Studios and was released on November 25, 2025.
 It received neutral reviews from critics and mostly positive reviews from players.

 A.I.L.A. is a first-person horror game set in a near-future filled with immersive technology.
 Play as the sole game tester for a revolutionary new fictional AI.
 Survive intense horror experiences that prey on your deepest fears as the lines between virtual and reality begin to blur…